xcart/xcart-docs/_pages/kb_en/modules/canada_post/canada_post_admin_experience.md

 published: true
 order: 130
 ---
 This page provides information on the user experience in the Admin area of an X-Cart based store using Canada Post to ship goods to buyers.

 This includes the following topics:

 {% toc %}

-## Contract and non-contract shipping
+## Contract and Non-contract Shipping

-When shipping orders with Canada Post, your workflow will depend on whether you are using contract or non-contract services (This needs to be defined in the {% link "module settings" ref_XsHLxUwv %}).
+When shipping orders with Canada Post, your workflow will depend on whether you are using contract or non-contract services (This needs to be defined in the {% link "addon settings" ref_XsHLxUwv %}).

 For **contract** shipping, you will need to take the following steps:

 1. Prepare the packages for shipping by Canada Post and create the respective "shipments" via your store's back end.
 By "shipment" here we mean a collection of data about a package that your store will provide to Canada Post so that Canada Post can deliver it according to your preferences and specifications (See [Creating shipments](#creating-shipments)).
-2. Obtain the shipping labels and affix them to your packages (See [Obtaining shipping labels](#obtaining-shipping labels)).
+2. Obtain the shipping labels and affix them to your packages (See [Obtaining Shipping Labels](#obtaining-shipping labels)).
-3. Once a group of shipments is ready for pickup by Canada Post or drop-off to a Canada Post location, initiate the delivery process by transmitting these shipments (See [Transmitting shipments](#transmitting-shipments)).
+3. Once a group of shipments is ready for pickup by Canada Post or drop-off to a Canada Post location, initiate the delivery process by transmitting these shipments (See [Transmitting Shipments](#transmitting-shipments)).
 4. Obtain and print out your Canada Post manifest for the transmitted shipments.
 If you are a commercial customer and you use contract shipping services, you must produce a hard copy of your manifest and provide to Canada Post when they pick up your shipments or when you drop off your shipments at a mail processing plant.

 For **non-contract** shipping, you will need to take the following steps:

-1. Prepare the packages for shipping by Canada Post and create the respective "shipments" in your store's back end (See [Creating shipments](#creating-shipments)).
+1. Prepare the packages for shipping by Canada Post and create the respective "shipments" in your store's back end (See [Creating Shipments](#creating-shipments)).
-2. Obtain the shipping labels and affix them to your shipments (See [Obtaining shipping labels](#obtaining-shipping labels) ).
+2. Obtain the shipping labels and affix them to your shipments (See [Obtaining Shipping Labels](#obtaining-shipping labels) ).

 In the non-contract shipping flow, no manifests are required, so you do not need to transmit your shipments.

-## Creating shipments
+## Creating Shipments

-When a buyer selects one of the available Canada Post shipping methods for their order, the module performs calculations to determine the number of packages needed to ship the order to the buyer and provides an estimation of the shipping cost based on the number of packages needed, their respective weights and the shipping rates that the module obtains from Canada Post.
+When a buyer selects one of the available Canada Post shipping methods for their order, the addon performs calculations to determine the number of packages needed to ship the order to the buyer and provides an estimation of the shipping cost based on the number of packages needed, their respective weights and the shipping rates that the addon obtains from Canada Post.

 Once the order has been placed, you can view its details via your store's Admin area as usual; the information about the shipping method selected by the buyer is availble in the _Shipping info_ section of the **General info** tab and the estimated shipping cost is displayed at the bottom of the order dettails page: